-The College shall require each entering freshmen or undergraduate transfer student to attend an orientation on the College's sexual harassment, sexual assault, dating violence, and stalking policy before or during the first semester or term of enrollment at the College.
+The College shall require each entering freshmen or undergraduate transfer student to attend an orientation on the College's sexual harassment, sexual assault, dating violence, and stalking policy before the first semester or term of enrollment at the College.
 The College shall establish the format and content of the orientation.
-Pursuant to the legal obligation of the College under federal and state law, the College will not allow students to begin classes until proof of completion of the orientation has been received by the College.
-If, for any reason, a student does begin a course(s) before completing the orientation, he/she will be required to complete the training before receiving credit for the course(s).
-The College shall include in the orientation the statements described by 19 Texas Administrative Code Section 3.4(a)(5); 19 Texas Administrative Code Section 3.4(c); and Texas Education Code Section 51.2829(c).
+The orientation may be provided online and the College shall include the statements described by 19 Administrative Code 3.4(a)(5).
+Education Code 51.2829(c); 19 TAC 3.4(c)